What is GPT-3?

 Real People, Real Results

-Employees and contractors of Transcription Outsourcing are expected to produce medical transcripts with a minimum 99 percent accuracy rate.
+Employees and contractors of Ditto Transcripts are expected to produce all transcripts with a minimum 99 percent accuracy rate.
 In addition, they must meet standards mandated by the U.S. government for medical and legal standards.

 Until GPT-3 or any other AI program can consistently perform to such a high standard, experienced and educated transcriptionists will remain in demand for the medical, legal, and law enforcement sectors.

-At Transcription Outsourcing, we take pride in the fact that we are truly U.S.-based with the experience and capabilities to produce only the highest level transcripts.
+At Ditto Transcripts, we take pride in the fact that we are truly U.S.-based with the experience and capabilities to produce only the highest level transcripts.